 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee, FAD 32 had been approved by the Food and Agriculture Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Animal Husbandry and Equipment Sectional Committee had been approved by the Food and Agriculture Division Council.

-Artificial Insemination (AI) is being increasingly used for improving genetic potentialities of the livestock in the country.
+Artificial insemination (AI) is being increasingly used for improving genetic potentialities of the livestock in the country.
 This necessitates application of properly cleaned and sterilized AI equipment and material to help in controlling spread of diseases from one animal to the other.
-This Indian Standard has been formulated to provide guidelines on efficient cleaning and sterilization of equipment and material used in Al work.
+This standard has been formulated to provide guidelines on efficient cleaning and sterilization of equipment and material used in AI work.

-This standard was originally published in 1976.
+This standard was first published in 1976.
 In this revision, after considering the suggestions of various semen stations in the country, the requirements for cleaning and sterilization of glassware, rubber ware, and other equipment have been modified to align with the latest practices.
-During the revision of this standard, considerable assistance has been derived from the ‘Minimum standards for production of bovine frozen semen’ issued by the Department of Animal Husbandry & Dairying, Ministry of Fisheries, Animal Husbandry & Dairying, Government of India, New Delhi.
+During the revision of this standard, considerable assistance has been derived from the ‘Minimum standards for production of bovine frozen semen’ issued by the Department of Animal Husbandry and Dairying, Ministry of Fisheries, Animal Husbandry and Dairying, Government of India, New Delhi.

+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard